sjbennett123/gloryforthefist/content/rules/formal_magic.md

 ### Scroll-Specific

 A formal magic designated as scroll-specific means that the scroll is limited to a single specific type of that formal magic; it is never all the possible choices on a single scroll.
-For example, the formal magic Cloak is scrollspecific - the scroll will list the specific type of Cloak that it can be used to create; it may not be used to cast any type of Cloak not listed on the scroll.
+For example, the formal magic Cloak is scroll-specific—the scroll will list the specific type of Cloak that it can be used to create; it may not be used to cast any type of Cloak not listed on the scroll.

 ### Transform